Patrick Roy: Colorado Avalanche (1996–2003)

 In the 1995–96 season, after his mid-season trade from the Canadiens, Roy helped the Avalanche win their first Stanley Cup in their first season after moving from Quebec.
-He was a runner-up for the Vezina Trophy to Jim Carey.
+Colorado's successful playoff run included upsetting the Presidents' Trophy-winning Detroit Red Wings in the Western Conference finals, the same team that had defeated Roy 11–1 in his last game with the Canadiens.
+Roy was a runner-up for the Vezina Trophy to Jim Carey.

 In the 1996 Western Conference semifinals against the Chicago Blackhawks, Jeremy Roenick was stopped by Roy on a breakaway during overtime in game four, while being hauled down by Avalanche defenceman Sandis Ozolinsh.
 The referee did not call for a penalty shot on the play and the Avalanche won in triple overtime on Joe Sakic's game-winning goal.
 Two days prior, Roenick had scored on an unchallenged breakaway to tie the game and send it to overtime, and the Blackhawks ended up winning game three.
 After game four, Roenick told the media, "It should have been a penalty shot, there's no doubt about it.
 I like Patrick's quote that he would've stopped me.
 I'd just want to know where he was in game three, probably getting his jock out of the rafters in the United Center maybe."
 Roy retorted with: "I can't really hear what Jeremy says, because I've got my two Stanley Cup rings plugging my ears."
 Roy and the Avalanche beat the Blackhawks in six games and went on to win the Stanley Cup.